stamen/fieldpapers/README.md

 Field Papers is the codebase behind http://fieldpapers.org.

-See INSTALL for a guide to installing Field Papers.
+See [INSTALL.md](https://github.com/stamen/fieldpapers/blob/master/INSTALL.md) for a guide to installing Field Papers.

 ## About Field Papers